Sarztak/Enhancing-Trustworthy-AI-in-Chest-X-ray-Classification/README.md

 **Experiment Outline:**

 1. **Adversarial Perturbation without MC Dropout:**
-   - Take a test image and apply a perturbation (using FGSM or another adversarial method) on a deterministic version of your model (i.e., dropout disabled).
+   - Take a test image and apply a perturbation (using FGSM or another adversarial method) on a deterministic version of wer model (i.e., dropout disabled).
    - Record the model’s output (prediction probability) on this perturbed image.

 2. **Adversarial Perturbation with MC Dropout:**